genxapi/genxapi/README.md

 ## What it does

-- Discovers multi-client configs and invokes Orval, Kubb, or other configured generators to build SDKs today, with space for additional language toolchains tomorrow.
+- Discovers multi-client configs and invokes the generators defined by your templates—shipped ones include Orval/Kubb adapters, but you can register alternatives—so the orchestrator still behaves like a full client API generator at the workflow level.
 - Applies reusable templates, hooks, and post-processing to keep scaffolded clients uniform.
 - Calculates semantic version bumps from OpenAPI diffs and writes changelog metadata.
 - Commits, pushes, and raises pull requests; creates GitHub releases; publishes to public or private npm registries.